tongvtdan/apillis-mfg/MEMORY.md

 ## Latest Changes Summary

+- Date: 2025-01-27
+- What we completed / changed:
+1. **Bypass Dialog Styling Consistency Update**:
+   - **Updated WorkflowBypassDialog component** to use consistent modal background styling matching other application modals
+   - **Replaced Dialog component** with custom modal implementation using `bg-background/95 backdrop-blur-lg` styling
+   - **Improved visual consistency** across the application by matching Add Review dialog and other modal styles
+   - **Enhanced user experience** with consistent backdrop blur and background opacity for better readability
+   - **Maintained all functionality** while improving visual design consistency
+   - **Added close button** in header for better UX consistency with other modals

 - Date: 2025-01-26
 - What we completed / changed:
 1. **Database Migration - Legacy Status Values Updated**: